peppecon/peppecon.github.io/_pages/about.md

   - /about.html
 ---

 I am a fifth-year Ph.D. student in Economics at **Bocconi University** in Milan.
-I am interested in how workers sort across jobs and in understanding the consequences for human capital development and wages.
+My research interests are in **Macroeconomics**, **Labor Economics**, and **Structural Econometrics**.
+I study how workers sort across jobs and the consequences for human capital development and wages.
 I am also interested in how uncertainty shapes the behaviour of firms and workers and how those responses affect the aggregate economy.

 ---